-4) Blue Pools of Haast Pass
+Blue Pools of Haast Pass

 Living in Canada so close to many beautiful glacial lakes in Banff, we have seen our fair share of blue waters.
 But nothing, and we mean nothing, compares to that of the blue pools on the South Island.
-The Water is so crystal clear and perfectly blue it’s hard to believe it’s even real.
-It’s so clear you can’t even tell how deep it is.
-While it may look only a few feet deep, it’s actually deep enough that people jump off the swing bridge above the water.
+The Water is so crystal clear and perfectly blue it’s hard to believe it’s even real – it’s so clear you can’t even tell how deep it is.
+While it may look only a few feet deep, it’s actually deep enough that people jump off the swing bridge above the water!
 Not that we recommend it, but it’s quite the optical illusion.

 The town of Punakaiki is home to the countries coolest rocks and blowholes.
 Known simply as the Pancake Rocks, these limestone formations and blow holes are especially magnificent during high tides.
 Formed 30 million years ago from dead marine creatures and plants these rocks were once over 2km under water and were slowly raised through seismic activity.
 Over time wind, rain and seawater have turned these rocks into odd and interesting shapes.
 The blowholes can only be described as intense and are extremely powerful.
 Be careful in the area though, it’s not a playground!

 Kaikoura is home to one of the largest seal colonies on not only the South Island but in the entire country!
 While seals are all over New Zealand you don’t usually see such a large amount in one spot.
-Just a short drive from the town’s center will take you to the large colony.
+Just a short drive from the town’s centre will take you to the large colony.
 There are sleeping seals (and yes babies) all along the shore and some playing in the water.

-Do a little bit of hiking in the area to get some epic views of Kaikoura and the New Zealand coast.
+Do a little bit of hiking in the area to get some epic views of Kaikoura and New Zealand’s South Island coast.
 There is a trail that beings from the seal colony and takes you up high along the shoreline and offers amazing views.
 Make sure to grab some of New Zealand’s best fish and chips at Cooper’s Catch.
 If you’re looking for more to do in Kaikoura check out our post here.
 We spent about two weeks of our time in New Zealand here and found that was more than enough!

 Oamaru is home to the world’s smallest penguin, the blue penguin.
 These cute little creatures are super friendly and come out at night to hide and sleep in the cliffs along the coast.
 Oamaru is also known as the Steampunk Capital of New Zealand.
-So needless to say, Oamaru is one of the more unique places on the South Island with a mixture of cute creatures and interesting architecture and features.
+So needless to say, Oamaru is one of the more unique places on New Zealand’s South Island with a mixture of cute creatures and interesting architecture and features.

 Like we mentioned, the penguins come ashore at night to sleep and hang out in the bushes along the shore.
 You can pay to view them at the Penguin Centre; however, this is not necessary because they can be viewed just by walking around the area after sunset.
 Their populations have been decreasing in New Zealand so respect their space, keep your distance and do not disturb them even if they walk up to you.